-We are so excited to feature Olia Hercules‘ new book Kaukasis: A Culinary Journey through Georgia, Azerbaijan and Beyond for our March Cookbook Club selection.
+We were thrilled to feature Olia Hercules‘ new book Kaukasis: A Culinary Journey through Georgia, Azerbaijan and Beyond for our March 2017 Cookbook Club selection and continue to revisit these amazing recipes.
 Full of stunning photographs evocative of the region, this book is a celebration, weaving personal narratives and recipes for a little known cuisine that combines European and Middle Eastern ingredients in ways that are fresh, new, and totally unexpected.
 Olia Hercules will take you on a culinary journey unlike any other.
 If you liked Mamushka, you will love this book.

 From the author: “Pakhlava is a festive dish made for Novruz, the traditional celebration of the coming of spring in Azerbaijan, but it’s rarely prepared at home, since nuts are expensive and making thin pastry is rather laborious.
 However, it is a gorgeous thing, and if you like baking and making something new, this is a great way to spend an afternoon, especially if you are cooking with your loved ones.
 The recipe makes enough to last you a couple of weeks and to package up into gift boxes for friends and family.”

 - ¾ cup (7oz / 200g) unsalted butter, melted

 - 7/8 cup (7oz / 200g) soured cream

 - 1 teaspoon (3g) instant yeast

 - pinch of salt